red-axe/am-editor/docs/config/toolbar.md

 #### search

-To query characters, in the toolbar plug-in, we can use `/` to call up shortcut options in the editor, and search for related cards, so you can specify a combination of related keywords and characters here
+To query characters, in the toolbar plugin, we can use `/` to call up shortcut options in the editor, and search for related cards, so you can specify a combination of related keywords and characters here

 #### description